jakobnissen/jakobnissen.github.io/posts/latency.md

 @@

 In general, you want your workload to eventually end up calling all the functions you want to precompile.
-For advanced users, you can use `SnoopCompile` to determine which methods are compiled at runtime and therefore perhaps should be part of the workload - but as a package author, you probably have a pretty good idea about the main functionality of your own package.
+For advanced users, you can use SnoopCompile.jl to determine which methods are compiled at runtime and therefore perhaps should be part of the workload - but as a package author, you probably have a pretty good idea about the main functionality of your own package.

-Adding a SnoopCompile workload is the only latency-reducing measure you need to take which is specifically latency-reducing, and does not improve the overall code quality.
+Adding a PrecompileTools workload is the only latency-reducing measure you need to take which is specifically latency-reducing, and does not improve the overall code quality.
 Luckily, it's quick and easy to do.

 ### 4: Write inferable code